10 Best New Relic Alternatives in 2026

 Conclusion

-In this article, we took a closer look at New Relic, one of the best APM monitoring tools on the market.
-We analyzed its strengths and in the process stumbled upon a few issues, which ask for a list of alternatives.
-We brought an overview of the Best New Relic's APM alternatives, ranging from freemium to enterprise-focused tools, and added a few open-source APM tools worth trying out.
+In this article, we took a closer look at New Relic and brought an overview of its best APM alternatives, ranging from freemium to enterprise-focused tools, with a few open-source options worth trying out.

 -